eupraxialabs/sakai-codefresh/README.md

 	* REPO_NAME=sakai
 	* REPO_REVISION=branch,hash_value,...
 	* TOMCAT_IMAGE=tomcat:8.0.41-jre8,... // Choose tomcat docker image you want to use
-	* SAKAI_DB_DRIVER=mariadb,mysql,oracle //Choose the database driver you want to use in your environment
+	* SAKAI_DB_DRIVER=mariadb,mysql,oracle,all //Choose the database driver you want to add in the image (all will let you use the image with any database later)
 	* BINARY_RELEASE=11.3,... // Choose a release and don't build the code just test binary releases (fast)
 	* DB_IMAGE=mysql,mariadb,sakaiproject/oracle // Choose the database docker image
 	* DB_VERSION=5.6.27,5.5.54,oracle-xe-11g,oracle-12c